Painting & drawing blog

 HOW PENCILS ARE GRADED

-Many of the most prominent pencil making companies today have been around for hundreds of years and were actually instrumental in the development of the modern drawing pencil.
-Between them they developed a system for using a graded scale that measured the hardness – or softness – of their pencils.
-In this post I’m going to take a look at how pencils are graded, and how to choose the right grades (and makes) of pencil for your drawing.
+Many prominent pencil making companies such as Staedtler and Conté have been around for hundreds of years, and some were actually instrumental in the development of the modern drawing pencil.
+Between them they developed a system for using a graded scale that defined the degree of softness and darkness of a drawing pencil.
+In this post I’m going to take a look at how pencils are graded, and how to choose the right grades (and makes) of pencil for your work.

 How the grading scale came to be

 The world’s earliest known pencil!
-This belonged to a carpenter from the 17th century.
+This belonged to a carpenter from the 17th century and is now displayed in Faber-Castell’s pencil museum.
 Before the invention of ‘graded’ leads, pencils were simply lumps of pure graphite cut into sticks.
 Photo credit: Faber-Castell

-However it was Nicolas-Jacques Conté, the founder of the famous Conté à Paris pencil making company who is often credited as the inventor the modern pencil.
-By 1785, having no access to the source of British graphite, he had mixed lesser quality graphite with a binder of clay and fired it in a kiln before encasing these rods in a wooden covering.
-Almost simultaneously the Austrian Joseph Hardtmuth, founder of the Koh-I-Noor Hardtmuth pencil company now based in the Czech Republic was exploring the same method and both men took out a patent on the clay and graphite kiln-fired pencil: Conte in 1795 and Hardtmuth in 1803.
-Today both companies also claim credit for the mechanized methods of pencil production.
+It was Nicolas-Jacques Conté, the founder of the famous Conté à Paris pencil making company who is often credited as the inventor the modern pencil.
+By 1785 he had mixed lesser quality graphite with a binder of clay and fired it in a kiln before encasing the baked rod in a wooden covering.
+Almost simultaneously the Austrian Joseph Hardtmuth, founder of the Czech-based Koh-I-Noor Hardtmuth pencil company was exploring the same method.
+Both men took out a patent on the clay and graphite, kiln-fired pencil: Conte in 1795 and Hardtmuth in 1803.

-Conté and Hardtmuth probably both discovered that by varying the ratio of graphite to clay, you could produce pencils of varying softness and darkness.
-The more graphite the softer and darker the pencil, the more clay the harder and lighter the mark you make with it.
 By the early nineteenth century an early version of what we now call the ‘HB’ grading system had been established.
-This system was likely based on the English words ‘Hard’ and ‘Black’ whereby ‘HB’ stood for a slightly hard and slightly black pencil.
-Softer pencils were labelled ‘B’, ‘BB’ or ‘BBB’ and harder ones were ‘H’, ‘HH’ or ‘HHH’.
-This origin is disputed by the Koh-I-Noor company who claim that the ‘H’ designation was named after their founder Hardtmuth and ‘B’ for their location in Budejovic!
+This system was likely based on the English words ‘Hard’ and ‘Black’ whereby ‘HB’ stood for a ‘slightly hard’, and ‘slightly black’ pencil.
+Softer leads were labelled ‘B’, ‘BB’ or ‘BBB’ and harder ones were designated as ‘H’, ‘HH’ or ‘HHH’.
+This origin is disputed by the Koh-I-Noor company who claim that the ‘H’ designation was named after their founder Joseph Hardtmuth and ‘B’ for their location in Budejovic!

 The modern grading system

-Regardless, these designations were soon refined into the modern pencil grading system we know in Europe today.
+These designations were soon refined into the modern pencil grading system we know in Europe today.
 Here the ‘HB’ grade is considered to be the middle of the scale.
-The standard writing pencil like the type we all used at school is about the equivalent of an HB pencil with the same graphite to clay ratio.
-Soft pencils start with a B and then run through 2B, 3B and so on.
-Hard pencils begin with H followed by 2H upwards.
-The softest pencils may have up to 90% graphite to clay ratio, whilst lighter ones may only contain 20% graphite.
-H pencils will appear a grey colour and B pencils tend more towards a black tone.
+A standard writing pencil of the type we all used at school has about the equivalent of an HB grade clay-to-graphite ratio.
+The very softest ‘B’ pencil leads may contain up to 90% graphite and tend more towards a black colour.
+The hardest ‘H’ leads may only contain 20% graphite and are very grey in tone.

 Between HB and H is the ‘F’ grade, which is something of a quirky anomaly.
 The F pencil is thought to have been developed for the Japanese market, where softer pencils are generally preferred.
-A Japanese ‘HB’ grade was found to be too soft for writing and so the F (standing for ‘fine’ or ‘firm’) was introduced as a writing pencil, and then somehow found a way into the artists’ pencil tin.
-In fact this pencil isn’t especially fine, but it can be sharpened to a finer point than an HB because it’s about half a grade lighter and has slightly more clay.
-I find an F somewhat useful as a pencil that’s just a tiny bit harder than an HB, but not as hard as an H.
+A Japanese ‘HB’ grade was found to be too soft for writing and so the F (standing for ‘fine’ or ‘firm’) was introduced as a writing pencil, and then somehow found its way into the artists’ pencil tin.
+In fact the F pencil isn’t especially fine, but it can be sharpened to a finer point than an HB because it has slightly more clay.
+It’s considered to be a ‘half grade’ between HB and H.

 Variations between ranges, and sets of pencils

-Companies don’t all produce the same number of grades within their graphite pencil ranges.
-The most extensive is probably Staedler, who make pencils ranging from 10H to 12B.
-Other ranges make a much more limited number – Conté à Paris’s graphite sketching pencils for example runs only from 3H to 6B.
-You’re very unlikely to want to use all the available grades in a drawing, but whether you’ll prefer a selection of harder or softer pencils depends on what type of work you are doing.
+Companies don’t all produce the same number of grades for their pencil ranges.
+The most extensive range is probably Staedler’s Mars Lumograph pencil which comes in grades between 10H and 12B.
+Other ranges make a much more limited number: Conté à Paris’s graphite sketching pencils run only from 3H to 6B.
+Whichever make you buy, you’re very unlikely to want to use every available grade within one drawing, and will probably prefer a selection of harder or softer pencils depending on what type of work you are doing.

-The darker and softer the pencil the more of the paper texture it will pick up as you shade and the softer (and possibly less precise) your drawing will be.
-You can also soften and smudge your shading from B grade pencils, should you want to.
-H leads will hardly smudge – especially 3H and upwards – whereas all B grades will smudge easily.
+The softer and darker the pencil the more of the paper texture it will pick up as you shade and the softer your drawing will look.
+You can soften and smudge your shading when using B grade pencils.
+H leads will hardly smudge – especially 3H or harder – whereas all B grades will smudge easily.

-Adding further to these discrepancies, many manufacturers have now supplemented their regular ranges of graphite pencils with extra black ranges, with names like ‘Noir’ ‘Nero’ or ‘Onyx’.
-These are pencils with some carbon added to make them much blacker (however much you load a pencil lead with graphite it will still be a grey colour, not a real black).
-These pencil ranges will have an HB scale applied to them, even though they are many shades darker than a regular graphite line.
+Adding to this discrepancy, many manufacturers have now supplemented their regular graphite pencils with extra black ranges with names like ‘Noir’ ‘Nero’ or ‘Onyx’.
+These are pencils made with added carbon to produce much blacker tones.
+These much darker pencil ranges will also be graded using the HB scale, even though they are many shades darker than a regular graphite line.

 How the HB Graphite Scale relates to the US numerical scale

 In Europe, the HB scale is the only system for grading pencils that we are familiar with.
 In the US however whilst the HB scale is usually used to grade artists’ pencils, other pencils such as writing pencils are graded according to a numerical system.
 Early American pencil manufacturers were influenced by Nicolas-Jacques Conté who graded his pencils between numbers one and four.
-The modern US pencil scale still ranks pencils only in the middle range of hardness, rising from #1 (softest) to #4 (hardest).
+The modern US pencil scale still only ranks pencils of medium hardness, rising from a #1 which is equivalent to about a B pencil to #4 which equates to something like a 2H.
 It is generally accepted that the HB scale and the US numerical scale compare like this:

-However as we have seen companies vary so wildly in the darkness of their pencils that it’s hard to find any standard equivalence.
-For example Faber-Castell, another of the oldest and most celebrated pencil making companies in the world, makes very light pencils and consider that their HB pencil equates not to a #2 but to a #2 ½.
-With a much darker range such as Derwent Graphic pencil a #2 would probably equate to a one of their H or 2H pencils.
+However since companies vary so wildly in the general tone of their pencils it is hard to find any reliable standard for equivalence.
+For example Faber-Castell, another of the oldest and most celebrated pencil making companies in the world, makes very light pencils and consider that their HB pencil equates not to a #2 but to a #2 ½ in the numerical scale.
+With a much darker range such as Derwent’s Graphic range a numerical grade of #2 would probably equate to a one of their H or 2H pencils.